ronniechong/jade-html-template/README.md

 A standard barebone HTML template using Jade

 ##template.jade
-This is the main layout
+This is the main layout.

 ##index.jade
 This is for individual HTML pages.
+Compile this file to HTML

 ##library.jade
 This is to call all the required files from mixin folder